smiffy2/pollenTester/README.md

 Sends value transactions to any number of nodes in the network

 git clone this repo, go build pollenTester.go and run executable.
+It seems you will need gcc installed.
 This should not be run on a goShimmer node.

 The program will search the network for the required number of nodes that are in sync and api is open on 8080.